 Slip Sliding Away

 Given that developers like to develop, not test, how does having developers do testing impact testing time?
-A quick review of the most project dynamics indicates that everthing can slip as far as delivery except the final ship date.
+A quick review of the most project dynamics indicates that everything can slip as far as delivery except the final ship date.
 Software development requires discovering what features should be coded, figuring out how to code them, coding them, testing the code and delivering the software.
 Testing time gets compressed in most projects to the time left (if any) after the major development is completed and the scheduled delivery date.
 With developers doing the testing, time (if any) will naturally shift to development to squeeze in “one more feature.”
 After all, “I’ve been testing as I go along.”

 A Tester, By Any Other Name